-Business planning for our 2021-2027 investment programme is already underway, to address capital maintenance, enhancement and service priorities.
+Business planning for our 2021-2027 investment programme continues, to address capital maintenance, enhancement and service priorities.
 Across the business we are looking at the development of service plans for water, waste water, customer experience, and economic development and growth.

 In February 2018 we launched our major public consultation Shaping the Future, which saw us directly engage with more than 16,000 customers.

 We asked communities throughout the country to help shape the future of our water and waste water services over the next 25 years, to ensure we deliver a world class water service now and in the future.

 Take a look at our diverse range of investment projects across Scotland in 2019Watch Video